catspeed-cc/sd-webui-forge-docker/README.md

 - IF you need to destroy the container and recreate it for debugging/troubleshooting, then use the respective destroy script followed by `docker compose down` in the localAGI (or other project)
 - Sauce scripts ONLY will init/destroy/start/stop sd-forge containers
 - IF you chose to rename the container, just make sure "sd-forge" exists in the name, and the sauce scripts should still work :)

-## v1.1.2 Menu script

-Included in v1.1.2 is the sdf-docker-menu!
-To use it for the first time you must type `./sdf-docker-menu.sh` from the root, and install the sauces to ~/.bashrc (option1)

-Afterwards you can call the menu with `sdf-menu`.
-Each time you complete a command it loops back to the main menu, where you can run a different command or quit.

-You will notice the main configurations are editable via this menu (using nano) - this script is compatible with SSH.

 ## Sauces Archives & Start-Stop Docker Helper Scripts:
 The sauces archives are basically all the docker compose files, and bash scripts required (including menu) to manage your docker installation and make it easier.